How to Create a Landing Page that Works: a Brief Guide

 1. A good design is essential.

-Many visitors expect miraculous solutions, tips and best practices when reading articles like this.
+Many visitors expect miraculous solutions, tips, and best practices when reading articles like this.
 The awful truth is that many of them are disappointed – “design is capital” is a logic and common suggestion.
-Like it or not, this is the obvious truth, a landing page is in fact a webpage, and therefore the rules of a beautiful design are applicable here (perhaps even more than anywhere else).
+Like it or not, this is the obvious truth, a landing page is in fact a webpage, and therefore the rules of a beautiful squeeze page design are applicable here (perhaps even more than anywhere else).
 The beauty of a quality design can’t be replaced!

 2. Determine the targeted public and design for them.